 We refer to our appointment as Joint Liquidators of the Company on 31 October 2012.
-This report should be read in conjunction with our previous update dated 22 May 2013.
+This report should be read in conjunction with our previous update dated 15 November 2013.

-This report is being sent to all known creditors and addresses the following aspects of the Liquidation process:
+This report is being sent to all known creditors and addresses the following aspects of the liquidation process:

-- In accordance with Rule 4.10(1) of the Insolvency (Scotland) Rules 1986, an update to creditors regarding progress in the liquidation to date - Notification of the Liquidators' remuneration and outlays as approved by the Liquidation Committee ("the Committee") - Notice of the annual general meeting of creditors to be held on 9 December 2013
+- In accordance with Rule 4.10(1) of the Insolvency (Scotland) Rules 1986, an update to creditors regarding progress in the liquidation to date; and - Notification of the Joint Liquidators' remuneration and outlays as approved by the Liquidation Committee ("the Committee").